1919–20 NHL season: Highlights

 The Montreal Canadiens had their home opener January 10 in brand new Mount Royal Arena and Newsy Lalonde used the occasion to celebrate with six goals in a 14–7 drubbing of the Toronto St. Patricks.
 The combined total of 21 goals by both teams set the NHL record.

 Jack Darragh of Ottawa had a chance to play in goal when Toronto defeated Ottawa 5–3 on January 24.
 He took over when Clint Benedict was penalized.
 He did not surrender any goals during the two minutes.

 Despite a dismal record of 2–10 in both halves of the season, the Quebec Athletics' Joe Malone scored seven goals in one game on January 31, 1920.
 As of 2020, it is still the NHL record for most goals in one game.
 An eighth goal was disallowed on an off-side call.
 Malone was later quoted "the thing I recall most vividly is that it was bitterly cold."
 He nearly equalled the record on March 10 when he scored six goals in a 10–4 win over the Ottawa Senators.
 Malone led the league in goals with 39.
 But by surrendering 7.18 goals against per game, a record that stands today, Quebec finished dead last.

 With the war now over, players came home and fans were now coming in larger numbers to see games.
 On February 21, 1920, a record crowd of 8,500 fans came to see Ottawa play Toronto at the Arena Gardens.

 Final standings

 Playoffs

 Because the Ottawa Senators won both halves of the split regular season, there was no need for an NHL playoff.
 The Senators were named NHL champions and given a spot in the Stanley Cup championship series.
 Representing the Pacific Coast Hockey Association (PCHA) was the Seattle Metropolitans, which battled in a tight PCHA, in which two wins separated its three teams.
 A problem arose as Seattle's green, red, and white uniforms looked similar to Ottawa's black, red, and white uniforms.
 The Senators agreed to play in white sweaters.
 The five-game series was scheduled to be played in Ottawa, but unseasonably warm weather forced the final two games to Toronto's Arena Gardens.
+In 1921, when the NHA's dormant O'Brien Cup was reinstated by the NHL as an award to its league playoff champions, this 1920 championship was engraved on the Cup.